AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/configure-a-modules-settings.md

    Bolded parameters are required.

-   For information about the different item data types Workfront Fusion can recognize (such as date, number, and text), see [Item data types](../../workfront-fusion/mapping/item-data-types.md).
+   For information about the different item data types Workfront Fusion can recognize (such as date, number, and text), see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md).

 1. (Conditional) If the module has advanced options you want to display and use, select **Show advanced settings**.